programmer-1991/PP1-StudyHelp/README.md

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- Instructions on how to implement form validation on the Sign Up page was taken from [YouTube](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The image in the header is taken from [Pexels](https://www.pexels.com/)
 - The images used for the gallery page were taken from this other open source site